aquasecurity/postee/README.md

 *aggregate-message-number*|Number of messages to aggregate into one message.| any integer value | 10 *aggregate-message-timeout*|number of seconds, minutes, hours to aggregate|Maximum is 24 hours Xs or Xm or Xh | 1h *unique-message-props*|Optional.
 Comma separated list of properties which uniquely identifies an event message.
 If message with same property values is received more than once, consequitive messages will be ignored. | Array of properties that their value uniquely identifies a message | To avoid duplicate scanning messages you can use the following properties: ```unique-message-props: ["digest","image","registry", "vulnerability_summary.high", "vulnerability_summary.medium", "vulnerability_summary.low"]```
 *unique-message-timeout*|Optional.
+Used along with *unique-message-props*, has no effect if unique props are not specified.
 Number of seconds/minutes/hours/days before expiring of a message.
 Expired messages are removed from db.
 If option is empty message is never deleted | 1d

 ### Templates